Al Wakrah (municipality): Education

 Public schools in Al Wakrah amounted to 19 in 2016 as recorded in that year's education census – 9 were exclusively for girls and 10 were for boys.
-Male students (4,017) slightly outnumbered the 3,993 female students.
+The 4,017 male students slightly outnumbered the 3,993 female students.

 Healthcare

 According to the 2015 government census, there were 4 registered healthcare facilities in the municipality.
 Primary healthcare centers are located in Al Wakrah City and Al Thumama.
 Al Wakrah Hospital was established in 2012 and serves the southern region of the country.
 It is based in Al Wakrah City and is the largest hospital building in Qatar.

 Eleven pharmacies were recorded in the municipality in 2013 by Qatar's Supreme Council of Health.

 Economy

 Mesaieed Industrial Area, an industry hub, is located in Al Wakrah Municipality.
 Umm Al Houl, another industrial city located in the municipality which is near to Mesaieed, hosts Qatar's main seaport Hamad Port, and is the site of construction for what will eventually be Qatar's largest electricity and desalination plant.
 A third industrial area containing some of Qatar's most important power stations and desalination plants is Ras Abu Fontas.